Azure/azure-docs-powershell-azuread/docs-conceptual/azureadps-2.0/overview.md

 # Azure Active Directory PowerShell for Graph

 >[!IMPORTANT]
-> Azure AD Powershell is planned to be deprecated on June 30, 2023.
-For more details on the deprecation plans, see the [deprecation update](https://techcommunity.microsoft.com/t5/microsoft-entra-azure-ad-blog/microsoft-entra-change-announcements-september-2022-train/ba-p/2967454).
-You can start trying [Microsoft Graph PowerShell](/powershell/microsoftgraph/overview) to interact with Azure AD as you would in Azure AD PowerShell.
+> Azure AD Powershell is planned for deprecation on **March 30, 2024**.
+For more details on the deprecation plans, see the [deprecation update](https://techcommunity.microsoft.com/t5/microsoft-entra-azure-ad-blog/microsoft-entra-new-feature-and-change-announcements/ba-p/3796396).
+We encourage you to continue migrating to [Microsoft Graph PowerShell](/powershell/microsoftgraph/overview), which is the recommended module for interacting with Azure AD.
 In addition, Microsoft Graph PowerShell allows you access to all Microsoft Graph APIs and is available on PowerShell 7.
 For answers to frequent migration queries, see the [migration FAQ](migration-faq.yml).

 Azure Active Directory PowerShell for Graph (Azure AD PowerShell) is a module IT Pros commonly use to manage their Azure Active Directory.
 The cmdlets in the Azure AD PowerShell module enable you to retrieve data from the directory, create new objects in the directory, update existing objects, remove objects, as well as configure the directory and its features.